Your SaaS positioning is the reason why you are losing money

 I never thought of it as a connection tool.

-More than that, this tool was recommended to me by a friend, who told me she stopped using PowerPoint and switched to Prezi because it really made her presentations look like she has spend hours designing them, and they looked really impressive.
+More than that, this tool was recommended to me by a friend, who told me she stopped using PowerPoint and switched to Prezi because it really made her presentations look like she has spent hours designing them, and they looked really impressive.

 As you can see, the value we see in that tool and the problems it solves for us are very different from the ones the company markets.